One-Nexus/Cell/README.md

 }
 ```

-> Note that the `background` property is output to CSS despite not being hard-coded inside `styles.scss` - this is because configuration properties that correspond to CSS properties can be automatically parsed as CSS - read the [Cell Query Draft page](https://github.com/One-Nexus/Cell/wiki/Cell-Query-Draft) to learn more
+> Note that the `background` property is output to CSS despite not being hard-coded inside `styles.scss` - this is because configuration properties that correspond to CSS properties can be automatically parsed as CSS - read the [Cell Query page](https://github.com/One-Nexus/Cell/wiki/Cell-Query) to learn more

 > Read the [JavaScript Configuration page](https://github.com/One-Nexus/Cell/wiki/JavaScript-Configuration) for setup instructions and more information